-- Keeping Children Safe In Education (September 2022) ('KCSIE') - What to do if you're worried a child is being abused: advice for practitioners (March 2015) - Working Together to Safeguard Children (July 2020) - Information sharing: advice for practitioners providing safeguarding services (July 2018) - Revised Prevent Duty Guidance for England and Wales (April 2021) - The Prevent Duty: Departmental advice for schools and childminders (June 2015) - The use of social media for on-line radicalisation (July 2015)
+- Keeping Children Safe In Education (September 2023) ('KCSIE') - Keeping Children Safe In Education (September 2022) ('KCSIE') - Keeping Children Safe In Education (September 2021) ('KCSIE') - Working Together to Safeguard Children (July 2020) - Revised Prevent Duty Guidance for England and Wales (April 2021)

+The Prevent Duty: Departmental advice for schools and childminders (June 2015) The use of social media for on-line radicalisation (July 2015)

-This policy also takes into account the procedures and practice of the Local Education Authority as part of the inter-agency safeguarding procedures set up by the Devon Children and Families Partnership (DCFP).
+This policy also considers the procedures and practice of the Local Education Authority as part of the inter-agency safeguarding procedures set up by the Devon Children and Families Partnership (DCFP).

-CONCERNS ABOUT A CHILD
+CONCERNS ABOUT A CHILD.

-The School has a duty to consider at all times the best interests of the pupil and take action to enable all pupils to achieve the best outcomes.
-Safeguarding and promoting the welfare of children is everyone's responsibility.
+The school has a duty to always consider the best interests of the pupil and take action to enable all pupils to achieve the best outcomes- Safeguarding and promoting the welfare of children is everyone's responsibility.

-The School has arrangements for listening to children and providing early help through its robust Form Tutor system, an extensive PSHE curriculum and through our Special needs procedures, details of which can be found in sperate policies.
+The School has arrangements for listening to children and providing early help through its robust Form Tutor system, an extensive PSHE curriculum and through our Special needs procedures, details of which can be found in separate policies.

-Definitions of safeguarding and types and signs of abuse
+Definitions of safeguarding and types and signs of abuse.